EscolaLMS/API/docs/multidomain.md

 # Wellms Single or Multi Domain API Mode.

-Wellms API is working in two modes either
+Wellms API is working in two modes, either

 - single domain or catch all domains to one service
 - multiple domains to each service (different database, buckets, settings etc)

 Multi-domain is controlled by environmental variables and usage of [gecche/laravel-multidomain](https://github.com/gecche/laravel-multidomain)

-Please not that this API is based on Laravel but it's configured by environmental variables Please don't create or edit any `.env` file but use environmental variables with `LARAVEL_` prefix, see [docker-compose.yml](../docker-compose.yml) for reference.
+Please not that this API is based on Laravel but it's configured by environmental variables.
+Please don't create or edit any `.env` files but use environmental variables only with `LARAVEL_` prefix, see [docker-compose.yml](../docker-compose.yml) and [docs/enviromental-variables.md](enviromental-variables.md) for reference.

-As we want this app to be stateless and easy to scale so all configuration is stored either in database or in environmental variables, not inside .env or storage folder.
+As we want this app to be **stateless and easy to scale** so all configuration is stored either in database or in environmental variables, not inside `.env` or `storage` folder.

+Configuration and files are stored only in

+- environmental variables
+- database
+- s3 compatible buckets, eg s3, minIO etc.

 ## How it works.
 Example

-There is no better documentation than example, aka "specification by example"
+There is no better documentation than example, aka "specification by example".

+### Single domain API.

-Launch Wellms api as usual with, eg `docker compose up -d` with `docker-compose.yml` package from this repository- now single domain wellms is working, as you can check under http://api.localhost
+Launch Wellms api as usual with, eg `docker compose up -d` with `docker-compose.yml` package from [this repository](https://github.com/EscolaLMS/API) - now single domain wellms is working, as you can check under http://api.localhost

-This tutorial assumes that all `*.localhost` addressed are forwarded to `127.0.0.1`, if this doesn't work on your machine you need to manually add each record for each domain in your `/etc/hosts` file.
+This tutorial assumes that all `*.localhost`, `*.admin.localhost` and `*.app.localhost` addressed are forwarded to `127.0.0.1`, if this doesn't work on your machine you need to manually add each record for each domain in your `/etc/hosts` file.

 ### Single domain

-Launch application with default setting
+Launch application with default setting by cloning [API repository](https://github.com/EscolaLMS/API).

 First install dependencies